 This article is part of the network’s archive of useful research information.
 This article is closed to new comments due to inactivity.
 We welcome new content which can be done by submitting an article for review or take part in discussions in an open topic or submit a blog post to take your discussions online.

-Its intended for use mainly in medical laboratories in developing countries, particularly in peripheral laboratories (e.g. in small or medium-sized laboratories attached to regional hospitals), and in dispensaries and rural health centres where, often, one technician has to work alone.
+It is intended for use mainly in medical laboratories in developing countries, particularly in peripheral laboratories (e.g. small or medium-sized laboratories attached to regional hospitals), and in dispensaries and rural health centres where, often, one technician has to work alone.

 The examination described can be carried out with a microscope or another simple apparatus, e.g. stool examination for helminth eggs, blood examination for malaria parasites, or a differential leukocyte count.
 It also provides guidance on the identification of the different parasites found in human specimens, how chemical reagents are being prepared, calibration of laboratory equipment, and much more.